 I’ve made no secret of the fact that I loved Nepal.
 The craziness of Kathmandu; the epic mountain views glimpsed from juddering buses; the warmth of the people I met; the random cows sleeping in the middle of busy roads; the thick tangles of wires decorating every building and lamppost and tree at the side of the roads; the colourful temples; the bizarre encounters; the incredible food.
 I loved it all.

 There’s so much to this country, and yet so many people think of Nepal as little more than just treks and mountains.
-After spending a couple of weeks there without once setting foot on any kind of trekking route, I’m here to tell you that there is plenty more to do in Nepal.
+After spending a couple of weeks there without once setting foot on any kind of trekking route, I’m here to tell you that there is plenty more to do in when you’re travelling or backpacking in Nepal.
 Here are 17 things to do in Nepal that aren’t trekking…

 17 THINGS TO DO IN NEPAL

 If you want to see Everest and the other Himalayan peaks, but you don’t fancy trekking, there is another way.
 You can book an Everest Mountain Flight and see the giants from the air.
 Stefania from Every Steph has a great post about her Everest flight experience, and it’s packed full of her handy tips.

 You’ll spend an hour in the air, soaring past the peaks of the world’s tallest mountain range, with the pilot and crew providing a narration so you know what you’re looking at.
 And you’ll earn yourself some serious travel bragging rights!